david-dorf/BotChocolate/bot_vis/README.md

-# bot_vis: Computer Vision Package for BotChocolate
+# BotVis: Computer Vision Package for BotChocolate

 ## Package Description
 The bot_vis is consists of two executable, `april_tf.py` and `calibration.py`.